Top 10 computer mouse tips everyone should know

 Shift key and mouse click

-Bonus Tip: Holding down the Alt key while dragging and highlighting text in a text editor allows you to selectively highlight text.
+Holding down Alt while dragging and highlighting text in a text editor lets you selectively highlight text.
 Highlighting text this way is useful if the paragraph or other text is in a column.
 Note: This tip does not work in the above box and has to be done in a text editor or word processor.

 Take full advantage of the scroll wheel